brunomorello/smanagement/README.md

 - Use Dockerfile to prepare the build e.g. node and mysql
 - Use docker-compose to complement settings for each image
 - Run docker-compose build to guarantee changes were 'compiled'
-- Testing IBM Cloud K8s Cluster
+- Testing IBM Cloud K8s Cluster.
+Custom toolchain tip ```https://developer.ibm.com/tutorials/custom-toolchain-with-devops/```